zakcali/medgemma/README.md

     -   Click **"🗑️ New Chat"** to clear the conversation history and start fresh.
 This will also re-enable the image upload component.
     -   Click **"⬇️ Download Last Response"** to save the model's output.

-## Huggingface transformers library examples are jokes
+## The examples for MedGemma models in the Hugging Face Transformers library are not very useful.

 ### The `transformers` Library (`model.generate`) - The "Research" Approach